zscaler/terraform-provider-ztc/README.md

 Visit [here](<https://github.com/>

-/terraform-provider-zcbc/tree/master/website/docs/) for the complete documentation for all resources on github.
+/terraform-provider-ztw/tree/master/website/docs/) for the complete documentation for all resources on github.

 Issues
 ======

-Please feel free to open an issue using [Github Issues](https://github.com/zscaler/terraform-provider-zcbc/issues) if you run into any problems using this zcbc Terraform provider.
+Please feel free to open an issue using [Github Issues](https://github.com/zscaler/terraform-provider-ztw/issues) if you run into any problems using this ztw Terraform provider.

 Developing the Provider
 ---------------------------